ioos/bio_mobilization_workshop/_episodes/08-post-workshop.md

 {% include links.md %}

-## OceanTeacher Global Academy (OTGA) courses
+## OBIS Manual
-If you are interested in continuing to learn about data fornatting and mobilization, there are courses you can enroll for on [OTGA](https://classroom.oceanteacher.org/).
-A self-paced OBIS course that covers similar content as this workshop is currently in development and should become accessible in the coming months!
-Note that you do need to create an account to access the OTGA platform.
+If you are interested in continuing to learn about data formatting and mobilization, the [OBIS Manual](https://manual.obis.org/) contains a lot of relevant content and guidelines for data standardization.